Where to Stay in Lyon First Time: 8 Best Areas

 Even better is the fact that it is also the home of the Lyon-Perrache train, tram and metro station.
 Once the largest and busiest station in Lyon, it has lost that distinction in recent years but remains a busy and popular hub for public transport.
 That means you can enjoy the lower prices on offer in the area and still have quick and easy access to the more popular parts of the city.

-Best places to stay in Perrache:
+Best places to stay in Lyon in Perrache for first-timers:

 Les Brotteaux is a quarter in the 6th arrondissement of the city, situated between the Rhone River and the city’s main railway track.
 Also known as the Morand quarter on occasion, it began being urbanised in the late 18th-century by renowned architect Jean-Antoine Morand Jouffrey, with many of the buildings displaying his distinctive style.